Why I Am Still Confident in Emerging Markets

 Another example of a positive emerging market growth trend amid a tough global sector backdrop is banking.
 In Europe and Japan, near-zero or negative interest rates persist.
 That makes it very difficult for banks to generate returns.
 In contrast, banks in India and Indonesia operate in economies with high‑single‑digit interest rates and 10%+ nominal GDP growth, all with expanding consumer debt usage profiles.
 They also have increased room to grow due to low customer penetration levels.
 This enables banks in these areas to potentially deliver much stronger returns.

-At T. Rowe Price, the fact that we have such experience and so many people in these markets is an advantage.
+At T. Rowe Price, the fact that we have such experience and so many people in these markets is a huge advantage in our opinion.
 Within EMs, there is also much more information asymmetry, emotion, and fear and greed at play.
-This means that, as a long‑term active manager, I can pursue greater alpha for my clients as I can adopt a long‑term strategy.
-(Alpha is a term used in investing to describe a fund’s ability to beat the market.
-Alpha is thus also often referred to as “excess return.”)
+This means that, as a long‑term active manager, I can create greater potential alpha for my clients as I can adopt a long‑term strategy.

 What Happens Next?